DataDog/integrations-core/torchserve/README.md

 See [metadata.csv][7] for a list of metrics provided by this integration.

 Metrics are prefixed using the API they are coming from:
-- `torchserve.openmetrics.*` for metrics coming from the OpenMetrics endpoint,
+- `torchserve.openmetrics.*` for metrics coming from the OpenMetrics endpoint.
-- `torchserve.inference_api.*` for metrics coming from the Inference API,
+- `torchserve.inference_api.*` for metrics coming from the Inference API.
 - `torchserve.management_api.*` for metrics coming from the Management API.

 ### Events

-The TorchServe integration include 3 events using the Management API:
+The TorchServe integration include three events using the Management API:

 - `torchserve.management_api.model_added`: This event fires when a new model has been added.
 - `torchserve.management_api.model_removed`: This event fires when a model has been removed.